laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 It started downloading the channel.
 The problem was my internet.
 My internet connection was not so good.
 Average download speed was 70Kb/s.
 By default youtube-dl downloaded the best available format and i wanted the best format.
 Average size of each song was 30Mb.
 I knew it will take weeks may be months to download the entire channel.
 First day was good, i think it downloaded around 100 songs.
 I wanted to give some rest to my system.
 I killed youtube-dl and shutdown my system.

 Next day i ran the same command and it parse the playlist again and went through each downloaded songs and if it found any song was partially downloaded, it completed the partial files and went ahead.
 It took few minutes to start downloading the new song (actually 101st songs).
 I thought it was ok because it did not download any song for the second time but resumed the partially download files.
-This day i downloaded another 100 songs.
+Second day it downloaded another 100 songs.
 I thought of giving some rest to my system.
 I killed youtube-dl and shutdown my system.
 It was fine till it reached 500 songs.
 After 500 songs when i ran the command to download the songs again it took a lot of time to reach the new download.
 It ran through all the indexes and compared with the downloaded songs in the folder.

 #### Simple solution - Don't let youtube-dl die :-